commercelayer/commercelayer-sdk/README.md

 ### How to update an existing SKU

 ```
-  const sku = await Sku.find('xYZkjABcde') // fetches the SKU by ID
+  const sku = {

-  const attributes = {
+    id: 'xYZkjABcde',
     description: 'Updated description.',
     imageUrl: 'https://img.yourdomain.com/skus/new-image.png'
   }

-  sku.update(attributes) // updates the SKU on the server
+  cl.skus.update(sku) // updates the SKU on the server
 ```

 Check our API reference for more information on how to [update an SKU](https://docs.commercelayer.io/api/resources/skus/update_sku).